ngyl88-tw/Infra-Guild-2019/week2/terraform-playground/README.md

 - [X] use terraform `data-source` to retrieve AMI
 - [ ] try alternatives for provisioners?
 - [ ] move out from default vpc
+    - Need to create public subnet, internet
+    - Update `aws_instance` in `main.tf` to deploy in correct subnet?
 - [ ] 2-tier architecture?

 ---